alejandraluaces/TIY_Application/source/past.md

 ### Why it matters

-During collge, I learned a lot about learning.
-I noticed that in my zoo classes, I was able to retain and recall information with a much higher rate of success by practically applying what I learned immediately after I learned it.
+During collge, I noticed that in my zoo classes, I was able to retain and recall information with a much higher rate of success by practically applying what I learned immediately after I learned it.

 In math class, I spent weeks being lectured without any practical application, and would bomb the exams.
 No wonder.

-These experiences are what got me really caring about our broken education system, and how humans learn.
+These experiences are what got me really caring about our broken education system, and inspired me to learn more about how humans learn.

 ---

 ## Software
-I was feeling frustrated by my failed attempt at higher education, so I started seeking out learning opportunities in my community: attending bootstrapper breakfasts (even though I had no idea what that meant at the time), and the Tampa.rb meetup.
+I was feeling frustrated by higher education, so I started seeking out learning opportunities in my community: attending bootstrapper breakfasts (even though I had no idea what that meant at the time), and the Tampa.rb meetup.
 There, I met Gavin Stark and Jason Perry, who told me about 8th Light's apprenticeship program.

 My web design career started when Cory Foy offered me a design apprenticeship with 8th Light.
 If you're reading this, Cory: thanks for taking a chance on me! <3